 Table 3: Vitamin C levels of different groups expressed in mg/dl of Hb.

 |30||1.38 ± 0.54|

 |Group 2||0||0.52 ± 0.34|

 |30||0.41 ± 0.31|

 *P < 0.05 when GoA compared with Diabetic group.

-The antibody titre against the sheep RBC, in the group given Gomutra ark has increased significantly as compared to control.
+The antibody titre against the sheep RBC, in the group given Gomutra ark, has increased significantly as compared to control.
 This shows that cow urine has immunomodulatory action.

-In a study done by using Panchgavya and Haridradi Ghrita, in which cow urine is one of the component, when administered to rats, it was found that haemagglutinating antibody titre against sheep RBC was significantly raised (P<0.05).4,12
+In a study done by using Panchgavya and Haridradi Ghrita, in which cow urine is one of the components when administered to rats, it was found that haemagglutinating antibody titre against sheep RBC was significantly raised (P<0.05).4,12

-The various mechanisms by which a drug can modify immune response are a) modifying cell mediated immune response which is by enhancing B and T cell response, b) by modifying Humoral response which is by enhancing antibodies like IgG and IgM, c)by increase in macrophage induced phagocytosis d) increase in total white blood cells.
+The various mechanisms by which a drug can modify immune response area) modifying cell-mediated immune response which is by enhancing B and T cell response, b) by modifying Humoral response which is by enhancing antibodies like IgG and IgM, c)by increase in macrophage-induced phagocytosis d) increase in total white blood cells.

 Further increase in circulating antibody titre suggests that cow urine may stimulate the humoral immunity.
 As the antibody titre is increased, cow urine is definitely enhancing humoral immune response although other mechanisms cannot be ruled out.